• Skip to main content

 Basically it’s based on the demand and supply mechanism.
 Demand and supply of a stock can be studied by looking at the ask and bid prices against the number of stocks on offer.

-When the company and economy is expected to perform well, more number of people will be interested to own the stock, consequently more number of people take interest to buy the stock in comparison to sellers.
+When the company and economy is expected to perform well, more people will be interested to own the stock, consequently more people take interest to buy the stock in comparison to sellers.
 Therefore, demand for the company’s stock goes up and supply comes down, resulting in driving the price up.
 The reverse is true when the company and economy underperforms.

 Know what is stock’s market capitalisation